tredoe/wizard/README.md

 Redistributing of the code with changes: Allowed.
 Compatible with GNU GPL: Yes, with version 3 of the GPL.

-#### MPL 2.0
+#### GPL/AGPL 3.0

-Proprietary software linking: Allowed.
+Proprietary software linking: Not allowed.
-Distribution with code under another license: Allowed.
+Distribution with code under another license: Not allowed with software whose license is not GNU GPL compatible.
-Redistributing of the code with changes: Only under MPL.
+Redistributing of the code with changes: Only under GNU GPL/AGPL.
-Compatible with GNU GPL: Yes.

 ## Copyright and licensing